tnagler/RcppThread/cran-comments.md

-Fixed URL/DOI formatting required by Uwe Ligges via mail.

-The DOI in the CITATION, DESCRIPTION, and documentation is for a new JSS publication that will be registered after publication on CRAN.
+Fixes build warning on windows about misaligned address/allocation.
+Hopefully also the problems on Fedora, which I could not reproduce.

 ## Test environments
-* ubuntu 16.04 (devel, release, old-rel)
+* ubuntu 20.04 (devel, release, old-rel)
 * macOS X (release)
 * Windows Server 2019 (release)
 * CRAN win builder (devel)

-## R CMD check results
+* rhub::check_for_cran()
+* rhub::check_with_sanitizers()
+* rhub::check_with_valgrind()

+## Check status summary
+                WARN NOTE OK
-0 errors | 0 warnings | 1 note
+Source packages    0    0  1

-* Note caused by invalid DOI.

-## Reverse dependencies

-We checked 11 reverse dependencies (11 from CRAN), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages
+Reverse depends    1   17  1

+The warning in package CDSeq is known and expected.